statamic/docs/content/collections/docs/git-automation.md

 STATAMIC_GIT_DISPATCH_DELAY=10
 ```

 In this example, we queue a delayed commit to run 10 minutes after a user makes a content change.
 If at that time the repository status is clean, the commit will be cancelled.
+Please note that the default `sync` queue driver does not support this.
+Use another queue driver like `redis` instead.

 :::tip
 Since all tracked paths are committed at once, this can allow for more consolidated commits when you have multiple users making simultaneous content changes to your repository.